 'Assessment Without Levels' at Jesse Gray

-From September 2015 the way in which the new National Curriculum is assessed, was changed.
+In September 2015 the way in which the new National Curriculum was assessed, changed.

-There are some Frequently Asked Questionsregarding this below.
+There are some Frequently Asked Questions regarding this below.
 If you have any other queries, please just ask and we will add them on to our list.
 Additionally, support materials can be found at the bottom of the page, along with the powerpoint used during the session.
-We hope that this is useful for you in understanding the future of assessment here at Jesse Gray.
+We hope that this is useful for you in understanding the assessment here at Jesse Gray.

 FAQs - Assessment Without Levels (In no particular order)